Best fast pair headphones for your Android phone Android Central 2021

 Fast Pair headphones are relatively rare as many manufacturers haven't adopted the technology yet.
 And the ones that do seem to treat it as an afterthought, often forgetting about the feature between generations.

-However, the Harman Kardon Fly ANC are an excellent pair of headphones that provide dependable sound, good comfort, ANC, and decent battery life.
+However, the Harman Kardon Fly ANC are excellent headphones that provide dependable sound, good comfort, ANC, and decent battery life.
 While battery life could be better and may not be ideal for wearing them while active, they're just a great all-around pair of headphones.

 Credits — The team that worked on this guide